Eric Andre Net Worth: $5 Million (approx.)

-Eric André was born Eric Samuel André on April 4, 1983, in Boca Raton, Florida.
+Eric Andre was born Eric Samuel André on 4 April, 1983, in Boca Raton, Florida.
+Eric Andre age is 39 years.
 Eric father, Pierre (a psychiatrist), is an Afro-Haitian immigrant, and his mother, Natalie, is an Ashkenazi Jewish American.

 Eric has an older sister named Amy, and he attended the Dreyfoos School of the Arts in West Palm Beach, Florida.
-After graduating in 2001, André enrolled at Boston’s Berklee College of Music, earning a BFA degree in 2005.
+After graduating in 2001, Eric enrolled at Boston’s Berklee College of Music, getting a BFA degree in 2005.

 Eric Andre Career:

-Andre comedy career began in 2003, and he performed stand-up comedy on “Live at Gotham” in 2007 and “Comedy.TV” in 2009.
-He had a small role in the 2009 Ricky Gervais film “The Invention of Lying,” and that year he also guest-starred on two episodes of HBO’s “Curb Your Enthusiasm.”
+Eric comedy career began in 2003, and he performed stand-up comedy on “Live at Gotham” in 2007 and “Comedy.TV” in 2009.
+Andre had a small role in the 2009 Ricky Gervais film “The Invention of Lying,” and in 2009 itself, he also guest-starred on two episodes of HBO’s “Curb Your Enthusiasm.”